wp-plugins/fv-antispam/readme.txt

 = I'm seeing two comment textareas with this plugin! =

 Please check your template HTML and CSS for that element.
 Ideally it should use standard WP [comment_form](http://codex.wordpress.org/Function_Reference/comment_form) function and the same kind of CSS as the default template (TwentyTen).
+It needs to have id="comment".